StefanoMorroni/mapreacter-help/docs/doc_toc.md

 ## Table of Content

-This section allows to view the list of layers and base maps.
+This section allows to view the list of layers.

 For each of these the following actions are possible:

-## Hide / Show
+## on/off

 With these buttons the selected layer can be switched on or off.

-## Up / Down
+## up / down

 Through these buttons the selected layer can be brought up or down on the visibility scale.